MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     1. In Defender for Cloud Apps, in the menu bar, select the settings icon > **Microsoft Information Protection**, and verify that the integration is enabled.

     1. For Office labels, in the Microsoft Purview portal, make sure **Unified Labeling** is selected.

-<a name="policies-additional-considerations"></a>

-### More considerations for onboarding apps

-While troubleshooting for onboarding apps, there are some extra things to consider.

-- **Understand the difference between the Microsoft Entra Conditional Access policy settings: "Monitor only", "Block downloads", and "Use custom policy"**

-    In Microsoft Entra Conditional Access policies, you can configure the following built-in Defender for Cloud Apps controls: **Monitor only** and **Block downloads**.
-These settings apply and enforce the Defender for Cloud Apps proxy feature for cloud apps and conditions configured in Microsoft Entra ID.

-    For more complex policies, select **Use custom policy**, which allows you to configure access and session policies in Defender for Cloud Apps.

-- **Understand the "Mobile and desktop" client app filter option in access policies**

-    In Defender for Cloud Apps access policies, unless the **Client app** filter is set to **Mobile and desktop**, the resulting access policy applies to browser sessions.

-    The reason for this is to prevent inadvertently proxying user sessions, which might be a byproduct of using this filter.

 ## Diagnose and troubleshoot with the Admin View toolbar